 These adorable egg-shaped bottles are built with a flexible silicone, and they have dual anti-colic vents.
 These bottles are a great option to try, as they work wonderfully at keeping air out of milk.

 The fact that the vents are built right into the nipple ensures that air is pulled out before your little one can take a sip.
-These bottles are definitely the best of the best for reducing gas.
+Comotomo Baby Bottles are definitely one of the best options for reducing gas.

-Aside from their appearance, their ability to reduce gassiness is what makes them an excellent choice and a 2nd great candidate as the best bottle for gassy baby.
+Aside from their appearance, their ability to reduce gassiness is what makes the Philips Avent Bottle an excellent choice and a 2nd great candidate as the best bottle for gassy baby.

 A built in valve in the nipple is what keeps air from upsetting your baby’s tummy, and it even helps the milk flow at your child’s preferred pace.

 Parents love these affordable bottles!
 If it’s designed to deal with colic, then you know it’s going to eliminate gassiness as well.